DotKube/KubeSQLServer-Operator/README.md

 - **API and CRD Scope Definition**
   Design and define the scope of APIs and Custom Resource Definitions (CRDs).

+- **Data API Integration**
+  Easily Integrate the Data API to your sql server for a full blown backend in a fraction of the time of manually scaffolding out an api with your favorite programming language.

 - **Testing Strategies**
   Establish robust testing strategies for the operator, CRDs, and related components.